husseini2000/Linear-Regression/README.md

 3. Simple explaination of each essential Package I used.
 4. What are five basic steps to be considered when you’re implementing linear regression ?
 5. Show how to implement each of these five steps practically in this notebook.
+6. What are metrics used to evaluate linear regression model ?
+7.
 ## What are the technologies usedin this Notebook ?
 1. Scikit-Learn
 2. Pandas